tfwio/cor3-gen/source/GeneratorTool/readme.md

 [issue #4](https://github.com/tfwio/cor3-gen/issues/4)
 The application is not yet quite prepared for public domain release primarily due to my withholding the configuration files which generally put the application into action.

-Sample configuration files **have been added** within the `/source/gen/schematics` and now we have other excuses for not releasing yet---almost there!
+Sample configuration files **have been added** within the `../source/gen/schematics` ('gen' command-line project) and now we have other excuses for not releasing yet---almost there!

 ## REFERENCE ASSEMBLY NOTES